rhidoyhasanmahmud/rhidoyhasanmahmud/README.md

 This is Hasan Mahmud, and welcome to my github profile.
 I love to solve problems and highly enthusiastic about learning new things and trying out new ideas.
 Furthermore, I am passionate about Learning New Technology and like to learn anything about different programming languages, algorithms, data structures, design patterns.

 - 🔭 I’m currently working on Business Accelerate BD LTD as a Software Engineer where my main responsibility is to work on the Backend with the logic implementations on the Frontend side.
-- 🌱 I’m currently learning Java and Deep dive Spring Boot
+- 🌱 I’m currently learning Java and Deep dive Spring Boot and RestAPI.
 - 📚 My favorite past time is reading book.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/codemechanix/)